iron-prog/iron-prog/README.md

 ### CS Undergrad | AI/ML Enthusiast | Open Source Contributor

-I'm a B.Tech Computer Science student currently in my 4th semester, passionate about solving problems through code, diving deep into Artificial Intelligence, and contributing to the open-source community.
-Always eager to learn, build, and scale!
+I'm a B.Tech Computer Science student, passionate about solving problems through code, diving deep into Artificial Intelligence, and contributing to the open-source community.
+Always eager to learn, build, and scale and connect with like minded people!

 ---

 ###  About Me

--  **Currently working on:** Preparing for **GSoC** and contributing to open-source organizations.
+-  **Currently working on:** To be a **Good Contributor** to open-source organizations.
 -  **Currently learning:** Advanced AI/ML concepts, Data Structures & Algorithms, and building scalable systems.
 -  **Future Goals:** Gaining solid industry experience in software engineering.
 -  **Fun fact:** I love exploring the intersection of modern technology and traditional concepts, and I'm always up for a good debugging challenge!